rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-You can even give the buttons custom styles using `decoration` property of `PieButtonTheme`.
+You can also style the buttons using the `decoration` property of `PieButtonTheme`.

 ```dart
 PieButtonTheme(